mit-orcd/orcd-docs-edit/docs/recipes/pycharm.md

  - Best Practices
 ---

-NOTE: This is all for Engaging as of now (does not work for SuperCloud)
-NOTE: This document assumes users have access to mit_normal (PyCharm does not work on Centos7)

 # Using PyCharm on an ORCD System

 PyCharm provides an integrated development environment for users to edit their